code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 </html>
 ```

-The <var>unsecured.xhtml</var> page is an example of a page that can be accesses without needing to login.
+The <var>unsecured.xhtml</var> page is an example of a page that can be accessed without needing to log in.

 The <var>WEB-INF/template/links.xhtml</var> is a `ui:composition` component that is referenced from all the above page.
 It contains links to make navigating the example easier.